TurkuNLP/FinBERT/nlpl_tutorial/training_bert.md

 ## Uncased training
 For training an uncased model you only need to change the input files, output directory and job name (for `--dependency=singleton` to work if training both models in parallel)

+## Technical considerations on Puhti
+When using XLA on Puhti you might come across errors complaining about a file called `libdevice` or `ptxas`.
+These errors are caused by Puhti's environment being slightly broken with regards to CUDA, possibly due to inflexibility on CUDA's side.
+The problem can be solved by creating a symlink to the files in the BERT directory.
+Currently the files are in `/appl/spack/install-tree/gcc-8.3.0/cuda-10.1.168-mrdepn/bin/ptxas` and `/appl/spack/install-tree/gcc-8.3.0/cuda-10.1.168-mrdepn/nvvm/libdevice/libdevice.10.bc`, however these locations may change with CUDA updates.
+The problem has been reported to CSC.